dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

 ## Introduction to Modal

-[Modal](https://modal.com/blog/analytics-stack) is a high-performance serverless platform designed for developers, particularly those working in data, AI, and machine learning (ML).
+[Modal](https://modal.com/blog/analytics-stack) is a serverless platform designed for developers.
 It allows you to run and deploy code in the cloud without managing infrastructure.

-With Modal, you can perform tasks like running generative AI models, large-scale batch jobs, and job queues, all while easily scaling compute resources.
+With Modal, you can perform tasks like running generative models, large-scale batch jobs, and job queues, all while easily scaling compute resources.

 ### Modal features